Kihara-Njoroge/News-Site-Scraper-CLI/README.md

 The main objective of the project was to come up with an app for scraping news sites and retrieving the news articles.

 ### Who is it for?
-The app can be used by everyone interested in getting news articles from sites that allow webscarping.
+The app can be used by everyone interested in getting news articles from sites that allow web scrappping.

-## 2.Commands
-   1.<code>python3 scrappy.py </code> -- To run the program

-   2.<code>scrappy run</code> -- To run the scrappy app

-   3.<code>scrappy quit</code> ---  To close scrappy the app

 ## 3.Installation and Setup